How Much Did Jennifer Lopez & Shakira Make For Their Super Bowl Performance?

 Online communities calling out and shaming people who try to pay in exposure have become popular recently.
 But the thing is, when it comes to the Super Bowl’s halftime show, exposure really does pay.
 After Lady Gaga headlined in 2017, her total album sales reportedly saw a near 2000% jump, with her newest album, Joanne, seeing a 1552% increase.

-The NFL sees the halftime show as free promo — an ad for superstars who already have money (CelebrityNetWorth estimates that Shakira is worth $300 million USD and Lopez $400 million USD).
-So the halftime show might be a steal from the performers’ perspective: a 30-second commercial during the Super Bowl cost as much as $5.6 million USD this year.
+The NFL sees the halftime show as free promo — an ad for superstars who already have money (CelebrityNetWorth estimates that Shakira is worth $300 (£229.71) million and Lopez $400 (£306.21) million).
+So the halftime show might be a steal from the performers’ perspective: a 30-second commercial during the Super Bowl cost as much as $5.6 (£4.29) million this year.
 Based on this math, the rumour that it wanted to start charging entertainers to perform makes a certain kind of sense.
 This year, the NFL even plans to release the halftime show as a “live visual album” on streaming platforms.

 Advertisement